 Welcome to the Oxford DTP in Environmental Research

 We are delighted to announce that a new programme of study, building on the success of the Oxford NERC and BBSRC DTPs, has been awarded by UKRI.
-The new ILESLA programme will open for applications shortly.
+The new ILESLA programme replaces this programme.

 One of the major benefits of applying to do a PhD with a Doctoral Training Partnership, is that your course fees are paid and you receive the UKRI minimum stipend (living grant).
 You also receive a grant for research costs and training.